-Sustainability is a hallmark of the UC Merced campus, and everyone here — faculty, staff and students — take it very seriously.
+Sustainability is a hallmark of the UC Merced campus, and everyone here — faculty, staff and students — takes it very seriously.

-UC Merced many practices across campus enhance its sustainability.
+Many practices across campus enhance UC Merced's sustainability.
 Other initiatives include:

 This tremendous support ensures our university will continue research efforts that enhance the lives of Californians for years to come.